 BUNKERS DEL CARMEL

-Known as Bunkers del Carmel, or if you are looking at a map Turó de la Rovira.
+Known as Bunkers del Carmel, or if you are looking at a map, Turó de la Rovira.
 Bunkers is a place that gives you the most amazing views of the Barcelona skyline.
 It was once used to defend the city from aerial attacks during the brutal civil war from 1936 to 1939.
 You can reach the site from Parc Güell, as it is roughly a 20-minute walk.

 THE OLYMPIC STADIUM

 They originally built this arena for the 1929 International Exposition.
-They then renovated it in 1989 to host the 1992 Summer Olympics and 1992 Summer Paralympics.
+They then renovated it in 1989 to host the 1992 Summer Olympics and the Summer Paralympics.
 It is still used to this day and has hosted several large events and concerts.

-The stadium sits high on Montjuïc amongst other buildings built for the Olympic games.
+The stadium sits high on Montjuïc amongst other buildings built for the Olympic Games.
 Up here you can also see the Telefonica tower, built to help transmit coverage of the games.

 FC BARCELONA, CAMP NOU TOUR

-One of the most famous clubs and stadium in world football.
+One of the most famous clubs and stadiums in world football.
 Visit the home of FC Barcelona and the museum that holds countless trophies the club has won, including five European Cups.
-Visit the stands and walk the tunnel to the pitch players like Lionel Messi, Johan Cruyff, Luis Suárez and Ronaldinho have tread.
+Visit the stands and walk down the tunnel to the pitch.
+Players like Lionel Messi, Johan Cruyff, Luis Suárez and Ronaldinho have all played.
 If you’re really lucky, you could even get a ticket to a match.
-One ticket for the stadium and museum tour is €28.
-The stadium is currently undergoing a huge refurbishment.
-Once the work is completed, tours should begin again.
+The stadium is currently undergoing a huge refurbishment and overhaul.
+Once the stadium completes its work in 2025/26, it should begin tours again in the brand new Camp Nou!
+A great excuse to revisit.

 THE CEMETERIES OF BARCELONA